Dancehall pop: Characteristics

 Dancehall pop adopted the instrumental "drum and bass lines" that were originally taken from reggae music accompaniment.
-The trend of voice-over ad-libs, mostly in the form of talking rather than singing, has remained a distinct characteristic in both dancehall and dancehall pop music style that grew from DJ's in Jamaican dance halls playing instrumental reggae tracks.
+The trend of voice-over ad-libs, mostly in the form of talking rather than singing, has remained a distinct characteristic in both dancehall and the dancehall pop music style that grew from DJs in Jamaican dance halls playing instrumental reggae tracks.
 The boom in digital production technology is one of the factors which led to the dancehall fusion with pop, in which multiple producers can remix, recreate, and access various types of sounds.
 This digitisation has allowed the trend of sampling and interpolating old dancehall and reggae riddims to continue into modern dancehall pop music, combining the pop melody and song format.
-For example, 1993 hit dancehall single "Murder She Wrote" by Chaka Demus & Pilers has been interpolated multiple times to form chart-topping singles such as Omarion and Chris Browns "Post to Be", Nicki Minaj and French Montana's "Freaks", and Jason Derulo's "Too Hot".
-While such song maintain dancehall melodies, they adopt the verse-chorus and hook format used in most pop songs.
+For example, the 1993 hit dancehall single "Murder She Wrote" by Chaka Demus & Pliers has been interpolated multiple times to form chart-topping singles such as Omarion and Chris Browns "Post to Be", Nicki Minaj and French Montana's "Freaks", and Jason Derulo's "Too Hot".
+While such songs maintain dancehall melodies, they adopt the verse-chorus and hook format used in most pop songs.

 Lyrics in dancehall songs are usually written and sung using both English and Jamaican patois.
 To make dancehall pop music easily understood, Jamaican patois is used lesser in songs that feature western pop artists that release music in English.
 Popular patois slang terms that have become popularised as a result of cultural attributes absorption into pop culture, and rising multiculturalism, are continuously incorporated into dancehall pop songs.
-Rihanna's number 1 single "Work" is almost entirely sung in a combination of the singers native Bajan patois and English, with Canadian rapper Drake's following hook incorporating elements of patois into his verse as well.
+Rihanna's number 1 single "Work" is almost entirely sung in a combination of the singer's native Bajan patois and English, with Canadian rapper Drake's following hook incorporating elements of patois into his verse as well.
 Popular patois slang, adopted from languages across the Caribbean, such as "ting", "man dem", and "dun know" are now found in lyrics outside the dancehall and dancehall pop genres, most often in hip-hop and rap music.